sygmaprotocol/sygma-docs/docs/03-sygma-sdk/04-Examples/01-Basic-ERC-20-Token-Transfers/03-Substrate-EVM-example.md

   process.env.SOURCE_SUBSTRATE_RPC_URL ?? "wss://rpc.tangle.tools";
 ```

-Note: In the case of a substrate transfer, mnmeonic is required.
+Note: In the case of a substrate transfer, mnemonic is required.

 - Constant and function to retrieve Sygma scanner URL (Optional)